Gaist Crusher: Gaimetal

 On occasions, an unpurified Gaimetal can be unstable and unpredictable, forcefully transforming a living organism into Gaist much faster.
 Fortunately, Gaimetals can be purified through various tampering techniques.

 Gaist

 A race of metallic lifeforms that are made entirely of Gaimetal, usually "born" when a Gaimetal is given a certain stimulus.
 Named after motifs from mythical cultures and legends, each Gaist differ in elemental attributes, appearance and abilities.
-It was said to be born from Gaimetals, as certain devices can accelerate a Gaist's "hyper-activation"(or in otherwords, awakening).
+It was said to be born from Gaimetals, as certain devices can accelerate a Gaist's "hyper-activation"(or in other words, awakening).
 Most of the Gaist are capable of intelligence, such as the God Gaists (ゴッドガイスト), which has immerse intelligence about everything in the universe.

 Crush Chance (クラッシュチャンス)

 When a Gaist's certain body part cracks, and crystals sprout out of it, a Crush Chance (クラッシュチャンス) occur, giving the Gaist Crushers the opportunity to destroy its "crush metal" to defeat and restore them into their Gaimetal form.